iPlantCollaborativeOpenSource/irods_connection_counter/README.md

 -y <year> for the year the log was generated.
 Defaults to current year

+-z to add zeroes to times where no connections were opened

 #Output
 The script will create an output folder for each individual .log file titled <name of log>_parser_output.